A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem via perturbed kernel condition

 \section{The Cauchy dual subnormality problem via perturbed kernel condition}

-Remark \ref{codla2} suggests considering a wider class of $2$-isometric weighted shifts on directed trees which satisfy a less restrictive condition than \eqref{hypo+}.
-In this section, we will discuss the question of subnormality of the Cauchy dual of a $2$-isometric weighted shift $\slam\in \B(\ell^2(V))$ on a rooted directed tree $\mathscr T=(V,E)$ for which there exist $k\in \nbb$ and a family $\{\alpha_v\}_{v\in \des{\childn{k}{\rot}}} \subseteq \rbb_+$ such that
+Remark~ \ref{codla2} suggests considering a wider class of $2$-isometric weighted shifts on directed trees which satisfy a less restrictive condition than \eqref{hypo+}.
+In this section, we will discuss the question of subnormality of the Cauchy dual of a $2$-isometric weighted shift $\slam\in \B(\ell^2(V))$ on a rooted directed tree $\mathscr T$ for which there exist $k\in \nbb$ and a family $\{\alpha_v\}_{v\in \des{\childn{k}{\rot}}} \subseteq \rbb_+$ such that

-For a pictorial comparison of the conditions \eqref{hypo+} and \eqref{hypok} in the case of $k=1$, we refer the reader to Figure \ref{Fig1a}.
+A complete answer to this question is given in Theorem~ \ref{main2}.
+This enables us to solve the Cauchy dual subnormality problem in the negative (see Example~ \ref{glowny}; see also Example~ \ref{przadj} for the case of adjacency operators).
+For a pictorial comparison of the conditions \eqref{hypo+} and \eqref{hypok} in the case of $k=1$, we refer the reader to Figure~ \ref{Fig1a}.
 The quantities $\|\slam e_v\|,$ $v\in \childn{2}{\omega}$, appearing therein can be calculated by using \eqref{hypo} and \eqref{2-iso-0}.
-A complete answer to the above question is given in Theorem \ref{main2}.
-This enables us to solve the Cauchy dual subnormality problem in the negative (see Example \ref{glowny}; see also Example \ref{przadj} for the case of adjacency operators).

-We begin by establishing an explicit formula for $d_{\slam^{\prime}}$ (see Proposition \ref{cisws} and \eqref{defdun}), where $\slam$ is a $2$-isometric weighted shift on a rooted directed tree which satisfies the condition \eqref{hypok} for $k=1$.
+We begin by establishing an explicit formula for $d_{\slam^{\prime}}$ (see Lemma~ \ref{cisws} and \eqref{defdun}), where $\slam$ is a $2$-isometric weighted shift on a rooted directed tree which satisfies the condition \eqref{hypok} for $k=1$.